magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 because the mind is calm in samādhi.
 This is how the development of the mind proceeds in the course of practice.

-In the mind calms down and is stilled to a level where it is at its most subtle and skilful.
+In *appaṇā samādhi* the mind calms down and is stilled to a level where it is at its most subtle and skilful.
 Even if you experience sense impingement from the outside, such as sounds and physical sensations, it remains external and is unable to disturb the mind.
 You might hear a sound, but it won’t distract your concentration.
 There is the hearing of the sound, but the experience is as if you don’t hear anything.
 There is awareness of the impingement but it’s as if you are not aware.
 This is because you let go.
 The mind lets go automatically.
 Concentration is so deep and firm that you let go of attachment to sense impingement quite naturally.
 The mind can absorb into this state for long periods.
 Having stayed inside for an appropriate amount of time, it then withdraws.
 Sometimes, as you withdraw from such a deep level of concentration, a mental image of some aspect of your own body can appear.
 It might be a mental image displaying an aspect of the unattractive nature of your body that arises into consciousness.
 As the mind withdraws from the refined state, the image of the body appears to emerge and expand from within the mind.
 Any aspect of the body could come up as a mental image and fill up the mind’s eye at that point.

 Images that come up in this way are extremely clear and unmistakable.
 You have to have genuinely experienced very deep tranquillity for them